robseb/rsyocto/doc/appSpecificGuides/4_NIOS2HPS.md

 # Installment of the required development tools

-Follow [following instructions](https://github.com/robseb/rsyocto/blob/rsYocto-1.04/doc/guides/7_customVersions.md) to install the required development tools:
+Follow the [following instructions](https://github.com/robseb/rsyocto/blob/rsYocto-1.04/doc/guides/7_customVersions.md) to install the required development tools:
 * *Intel Quartus Prime* Lite for Windows and Linux
     * with *Eclipse for NIOS II* support
 * *Intel Embedded Development Suite* (*SoC EDS*) 20.1 for Linux